syncfusion-content/xamarin-docs/Xamarin/UIKit/Overview.md

 2. Copying the files from our open source [GitHub repository](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms).

-## Essential UI Kit for Xamarin.Forms extension
+## Essential UI Kit for Xamarin.Forms Extension

 This is the easiest way to add the pre-defined screens to your application.
 The following steps explain how to add screens to an application with our extension: